Sweet pepper and basil frittata

 2 tablespoons balsamic vinegar, reduced to 1 tablespoon

-Heat the oil in a frying pan, add the onions and a pinch of salt, and cook on low heat covered for 10 minutes until the onions are very soft but not coloured.
-Add the diced peppers, garlic, and bay leaf and continue to cook for another 12-15 minutes covered till the peppers are very soft too.
+Heat the oil in a frying pan.
+Add the onions and a pinch of salt, and cook on low heat, covered, for 10 minutes until the onions are very soft but not coloured.
+Add the diced peppers, garlic, and bay leaf, and continue to cook for another 12-15 minutes, covered, until the peppers are very soft, too.
 Remove from the heat.

-While the peppers are cooking, beat the eggs with the salt, pepper and cut basil.
-Add the cooked pepper-onion mix and beat in till well blended.
+While the peppers are cooking, beat the eggs with the salt and pepper and cut basil.
+Add the cooked pepper-onion mix and beat it till it is well blended.

-Preheat the oven in broil mode, or broiler.
+Preheat the oven or broiler in broil mode.

-In the same pan add the remaining oil and pour in the eggs and cook on medium heat. layer the pepper strips in a circle in the middle.
+In the same pan, add the remaining oil, pour in the eggs, and cook on medium heat.
+Layer the pepper strips in a circle in the middle.
 Sprinkle the two cheeses over the top.
 Decorate the whole basil leaves in a circular pattern with the tips pointing outwards.

-When the eggs have firmed up move the pan to a broiler and cook for 3-4 minutes till the top is browned.
-Remove and shake the pan to dislodge the frittata from the pan, it should shake about easily.
+When the eggs have firmed up, move the pan to a broiler and cook for 3-4 minutes until the top is browned.
+Remove and shake the pan to dislodge the frittata; it should shake about easily.
 Place a cutting board or plate over the frying pan.
-Quickly invert the pan to put the frittata on the board, pan.
+Quickly invert the pan to put the frittata on the board or plate.

 Using a pastry brush, lightly brush the reduced balsamic on the bottom of the frittata.
-Again flip the frittata as described above.
-Garnish with fresh basil and serve with some amazing bread, milk bread or sourdough.
+Again, flip the frittata as described above.
+Garnish with fresh basil and serve with some amazing bread, milk, or sourdough.